GraphBLAS/SuiteSparseSessions/Session5/README.md

 [![01:36:00](https://img.youtube.com/vi/vUKnfYX-o1Y/default.jpg)](https://www.youtube.com/watch?v=vUKnfYX-o1Y&t=5760s)

 **Discussion:**
-A shared header file provides default definitions for any macros not defined during macrification.
+A shared header file provides default definitions for any macros not defined during macrofication.

 **Default Handling:**
 - If atomic support isn't explicitly defined, it defaults to false
 - If no identity byte exists, memset optimization is disabled
 - Terminal values default to "no terminal"
-- This allows family-specific macrification to omit irrelevant features
+- This allows family-specific macrofication to omit irrelevant features

-**Key Quote:**
-> "What happens if I use them?
-Well, either they're not defined, or later on, they'll be the empty string if I don't define them here.
-At the very end, just before I go in and grab my actual templatized kernel code, I have this all the monoids shared definitions, and this is a bunch of if not defined, define it as the default."
-[01:36:00]

 **Timestamp:** [01:37:00]